Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 }
 ```

 Please note the convention of naming the unit test classes using complete sentences in lowercase separated with underscores('_') instead of whitespaces.
 The BDDHelper then replaces the underscores with whitespaces for the test reports.
 The same naming logic applies to the Observations.
 Unit test classes usually ( but of course not necessarily ) start with "When_.." and Observations with "should_...".
 It is important that both the unit test class name as well as the observation fully and correctly describe the behaviour that gets tested and the expected outcome.
-The lenghth of the name is in this case of no big concern.
+The length of the name is in this case of no big concern.

 ### Because() and Observations

-Instead of packing both the behaviour that leads to a result that we want to test and the assertion of the correct outcome in one code segment, we prefer to seperate those two in a `Because()` function where we have the behaviour that will be tested and an `Observation` that tests the outcome.
+Instead of packing both the behaviour that leads to a result that we want to test and the assertion of the correct outcome in one code segment, we prefer to separate those two in a `Because()` function where we have the behaviour that will be tested and an `Observation` that tests the outcome.

 # Creation of Objects and Mocking